apache/lucenenet/src/Lucene.Net/Analysis/package.md

 ### Field Section Boundaries

- When [](xref:Lucene.Net.Documents.Document.Add(Lucene.Net.Index.IndexableField) document.Add(field)) is called multiple times for the same field name, we could say that each such call creates a new section for that field in that document.
-In fact, a separate call to [](xref:Lucene.Net.Analysis.Analyzer.TokenStream(java.Lang.String, java.Io.Reader) tokenStream(field,reader)) would take place for each of these so called "sections".
+ When [Document.add](xref:Lucene.Net.Documents.Document#methods) is called multiple times for the same field name, we could say that each such call creates a new section for that field in that document.
+In fact, a separate call to [TokenStream](xref:Lucene.Net.Analysis.Analyzer#methods) would take place for each of these so called "sections".
 However, the default Analyzer behavior is to treat all these sections as one large section.
 This allows phrase search and proximity search to seamlessly cross boundaries between these "sections".
 In other words, if a certain field "f" is added like this:

         document.add(new Field("f","first ends",...);
         document.add(new Field("f","starts two",...);
         indexWriter.addDocument(document);

  Then, a phrase search for "ends starts" would find that document.
-Where desired, this behavior can be modified by introducing a "position gap" between consecutive field "sections", simply by overriding [](xref:Lucene.Net.Analysis.Analyzer.GetPositionIncrementGap(java.Lang.String) Analyzer.GetPositionIncrementGap(fieldName)):
+Where desired, this behavior can be modified by introducing a "position gap" between consecutive field "sections", simply by overriding [Analyzer.getPositionIncrementGap](xref:Lucene.Net.Analysis.Analyzer#methods):

       Version matchVersion = Version.LUCENE_XY; // Substitute desired Lucene version for XY Analyzer myAnalyzer = new StandardAnalyzer(matchVersion) {